grahamzibar/Community-Library-for-BlackBerry-Web-Development/README.md

 You be the judge: which seems easier to read, easier to write, and, thusly, easier to manage/debug?
 Good.
 Glad you're on our side :)

-Note that we make structural changes to the database via an event called `onupgradeneeded`.
+Note that the original way means we make structural changes to the database via an event called `onupgradeneeded`.
 There is an inherent flaw with this as it's essentially an event for **change scripts**.
 Perhaps the scenario of a user having database version 1 and needing to upgrade to database version 3 was overlooked - how do we run the change script for version 2?
 I'll be more than happy to hear the answer if anyone has one!
+This and other common problems is what my **Indexed** class solves.

 ### API ###